 I am a senior researcher at the United Nations University Institute for Environment and Human Security in Bonn (UNU-EHS).
-Currently, I am also working part-time at the University of Hawaii, with Prof Maxine Burkett, in a research project about migration-environment linkages in the Pacific.
 I am a human geographer by training (Master’s and PhD), and my research is about the impacts of climate change, adaptation, migration, environmental change, livelihoods, resilience and rural development.
 I study these topics with a people-centred perspective.
 I have extensive fieldwork experience, mostly in Ghana (5 years), but also in Burkina Faso, Vietnam, Bangladesh, Nepal, the Marshall Islands and Bolivia.

 A key feature of my research is the use of a mixed-method approach, combining qualitative and quantitative research tools and data, such as questionnaire surveys, life histories, focus group discussions, PRA tools, text mining, population census data, remote sensing, and spatial analysis using GIS software.